Volkswagen Passat (B2): Quantum (United States)

-The original engine used in the Quantum was the 1.7-liter inline-four also used in many other Volkswagens and Audis (as well as the Dodge Omni/Plymouth Horizon); there was no diesel option at first.
+The original engine used in the Quantum was the 1.7-liter inline-four also used in many other Volkswagen and Audi vehicles (as well as the Dodge Omni/Plymouth Horizon); there was no diesel option at first.
 The fuel injected 1.7 produces 74 hp at 5,000 rpm and was coupled to the high-geared 4+E transmission or to a three-speed automatic.
-While extremely fuel efficient at steady highway speeds, the tall gearing meant the somewhat underpowered engine had to work hard in most American conditions and real world fuel economy was not impressive in period tests.
+While extremely fuel-efficient at steady highway speeds, the tall gearing meant the somewhat underpowered engine had to work hard in most American conditions and real world fuel economy was not impressive in period tests.
 This changed with the 1983 model year, when the 2.1-liter, five-cylinder GL-5 version was added to the lineup (displacing 2144 cc, this was usually referred to as a "2.2" in Volkswagen's promotional material).
-The turbodiesel engine was mentioned as soon to be introduced in the 1983 catalog, but it would not go on sale for about two more years.
+The turbo diesel engine was mentioned as soon to be introduced in the 1983 catalog, but it would not go on sale for about two more years.
 The 1.7 was discontinued at the end of this year, in favor of Volkswagen's 1.8-liter version of the same engine with 88 hp at 5,500 rpm (only available on the Quantum Wagon).
-For 1985, the long promised 1.6-liter turbodiesel with 68 hp at 5,500 rpm was added to the GL sedan and the five-cylinder gasoline engine was enlarged to 2.2 liters and 110 hp at 5,500 rpm.
-For 1986, only the five-cylinder Quantum GL sedan remained available.
-For 1987 the Quantum received European-style composite headlamps and the wagon made a comeback, now equipped as the GL Sedan but also available with the Syncro all-wheel drive system.
+In 1985, the long promised 1.6-liter turbo diesel with 68 hp at 5,500 rpm was added to the GL sedan and the five-cylinder gasoline engine was enlarged to 2.2 liters and 110 hp at 5,500 rpm.
+In 1986, only the five-cylinder Quantum GL sedan remained available.
+In 1987, the Quantum received European-style composite headlamps and the wagon made a comeback, now equipped as the GL Sedan but also available with the Syncro all-wheel drive system.
 The lineup remained unchanged for 1988, the Quantum's final year on sale.